TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 2. If you want to see beta analytics, use the beta distribution feature with in-app updates, restrict versions to specific users, or want to know who is actually testing your app, you need to follow the instructions on our guide [Identify and authenticate users of Ad-Hoc or Enterprise builds](HowTo-Authenticating-Users-on-iOS)

 *Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay some seconds.
 This ensures that applicationDidFinishLaunching will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.

+<a id="extensions"></a>
+## iOS 8 Extensions

+The following points need to be considered to use HockeySDK with iOS 8 Extensions:

+1. Each extension is required to use the same values for version (`CFBundleShortVersionString`) and build number (`CFBundleVersion`) as the main app uses.
+(This is required only if you are using the same APP_IDENTIFIER for your app and extensions).
+2. You need to make sure the SDK setup code is only invoked once.
+Since there is no `applicationDidFinishLaunching:` equivalent and `viewDidLoad` can run multiple times, you need to use a setup like the following example:

+        @interface TodayViewController () <NCWidgetProviding>

+        @property (nonatomic, assign) BOOL didSetupHockeySDK;

+        @end

+        @implementation TodayViewController

+        - (void)viewDidLoad {
+          [super viewDidLoad];
+          if (!self.didSetupHockeySDK) {
+            [[BITHockeyManager sharedHockeyManager] configureWithIdentifier:@"APP_IDENTIFIER"];
+            [[BITHockeyManager sharedHockeyManager] startManager];
+            self.didSetupHockeySDK = YES;
+          }
+        }
+3. The binary distribution provides a special framework build in the `HockeySDKCrashOnly` folder of the distribution zip file, which only contains crash reporting functionality (also automatic sending crash reports only).
+You can use this to further slim down the binary size of your extensions.

 <a id="options"></a>
 ## Additional Options